nathonius/obsidian-jira-cloud/doc/docs/index.md

 Executing the command `Jira Cloud: Insert issue link at cursor` will open a modal where you can search for issues by key or summary title.
 After selecting an issue, a link to that issue will be added at the cursor in the current file.
 The link includes the key and issue summary, like `[AB-1234: Deploy the prototype before the deadline](https://your-company.atlassian.net/browse/AB-1234)`.

+### Create new issue

+Executing the command `Jira Cloud: Create new issue` will open a modal where you can specify an issue name, select a project, and select an issue type.
+The issue will be created and a link to the issue copied to the clipboard.

 ### Summarize to frontmatter

 Executing the command `Jira Cloud: Summarize issue to frontmatter` will open a modal where you can search for issues by key or summary title.
 After selecting an issue, the following data will be added to the current note's YAML frontmatter: